AndrewSomorjai/mdn-model-view-projection/README.md

 Perspective Matrix      | [JSFiddle](https://jsfiddle.net/tatumcreative/Lzxw7e1q/) | [06-perspective-matrix](lessons/06-perspective-matrix)           | 15 min |
 View Matrix             | [JSFiddle](https://jsfiddle.net/tatumcreative/86fd797g/) | [07-view-matrix](lessons/07-view-matrix)                         | 15 min |

+Simple Camera          Added on 9/12/2018.
+A standalone html file demo for mouse and keyboard arrow input to move a camera.

 ## Getting started (10 min)

 The lessons can either be worked online from JSFiddle, or downloaded and explored locally.
 The content of the lessons is mixed in with the code.
 The `script.js` files contain most of the lesson, while the `index.html` contains the HTML and shader code.
 To download these files either [grab the zip file](https://github.com/TatumCreative/mdn-model-view-projection/archive/master.zip) or run `git clone git@github.com:TatumCreative/mdn-model-view-projection.git` from the command line.